-Celebrate London's architectural wonders as Open House London throws open the doors to hundreds of buildings in and around the capital.
+Celebrate London's architectural wonders as Open House London throws open the doors to hundreds of buildings and spaces in and around the capital.

-Among the more unusual highlights of this year's event are Nick Baker's eco home 25C Montpellier Road, and Ott's Yard, a series of repurposed sheds and a converted workhouse laundry.
+Other highlights include the glass-clad City Hall (the offices for the Mayor of London), the majestic Mansion House and City financial hub, the Bank of England.
+For something more unusual, visit Nick Baker's eco home 25C Montpellier Road, or Ott's Yard, a series of repurposed sheds and a converted workhouse laundry.

 This year also sees a host of riverside events in conjunction with the month-long Totally Thames festival, such as tours of the Billingsgate Roman Bath House.

 In addition to the architectural spaces on show there are more than 80 landscape-focused events and venues; while family fun is available in the form of quiz trails and model-making.

 The 2014 theme is 'Revealing', which focuses on how architecture is evolving to make London a more liveable city.